 Note for multi-camera systems.
-For all pixel tool the first camera that is ticked the programme comes to will uses the images provided from this camera, any subsequent cameras tick will be ignored.
+For all pixel tools the first camera that is ticked is the camera used to provide images for the tools.
+Any subsequent cameras ticked will be ignored.
 To view there camera's pixel values make sure that camera's name is ticked and no other.